ronivay/xen-orchestra-docker/README.md

 Default timeout is 10 seconds which can be too short.

 In recent versions docker containers run without privileges (root) or with reduced privileges.
-In those case XenOrchestra will not be able to mount nfs shares for Remotes from within docker.
+In those case XenOrchestra will not be able to mount nfs/smb shares for Remotes from within docker.
-To fix that you will have to run docker with privileges: `--cap-add sys_admin` option or `--priviledged` for all privileges.
+To fix that you will have to run docker with privileges: `--cap-add sys_admin --cap-add dac_read_search` option or `--priviledged` for all privileges.
 In case your system is also using an application security framework AppArmor or SELinux you will need to take additional steps.

 For AppArmor you will have to add also `--security-opt apparmor:unconfined`.